shred/patchwork/README.md

 * [GNU make](http://www.gnu.org/software/make/) or another compatible make tool
 * [vbcc](http://www.compilers.de/vbcc.html) (or just [vasm](http://sun.hasenbraten.de/vasm/) and [vlink](http://sun.hasenbraten.de/vlink/))
-* [AmigaOS NDK 3.9](http://www.haage-partner.de/download/AmigaOS/NDK39.lha), unpacked on your build machine
+* [AmigaOS NDK 3.2](https://www.hyperion-entertainment.com/index.php/downloads?view=files&parent=40), unpacked on your build machine
-* [disassembler.library](http://aminet.net/package/util/libs/DisLib) (the necessary include files are part of this project for your convenience)
+* [disassembler.library](http://aminet.net/package/util/libs/DisLib) by Thomas Richter, include files unpacked on your build machine
 * [lha](https://github.com/jca02266/lha)

-Set the `AMIGA_NDK` env variable to the location of the unpacked `NDK_3.9` directory on your build machine.
+Set the `AMIGA_NDK` env variable to the location of the unpacked `NDK3.2` directory on your build machine.
+Also set `AMIGA_INCLUDES` to the location of 3rd party include files, where the `disassembler.library` includes can be found.

 Then just invoke `make` to build the project.
-The compiled project can be found in the `build` directory. `make release` will compile a release version in the `release` directory.
+The compiled project can be found in the `build` directory.

+`make release` will compile a release version in the `release` directory.

 Today's standard encoding is UTF-8.
-Sadly AmigaOS does not support this encoding, so the files in this project have different encodings depending on their purpose.
+Unfortunately AmigaOS does not support this encoding, so the files in this project have different encodings depending on their purpose.
 The assembler files must use plain ASCII encoding, so they can be edited on Linux and Amiga without encoding problems.
 For special characters in strings, always use escape sequences.
 Do not use special characters in comments. `make check` will test if these files contain illegal characters.
 All purely Amiga-related files (like AmigaGuide files) are expected to be ISO-8859-1 encoded.
 Then again, `README.md` (and other files related to the open source release) are UTF-8 encoded.
 If you are in doubt, use plain ASCII.

-## Contribution and Release
+## Contribution and Releases

 The source code of this project can be found [at the official GitHub page](https://github.com/shred/patchwork).

 If you found a bug or have a feature request, feel free to [open an issue](https://github.com/shred/patchwork/issues) or [send a pull request](https://github.com/shred/patchwork/pulls).

-Official binaries are available [at the AmiNet](http://aminet.net/package/dev/debug/PatchWork).
+Official binaries are available [on the AmiNet](http://aminet.net/package/dev/debug/PatchWork).

-**Please DO NOT UPLOAD new releases to this AmiNet project.
-If you want to release a fork, use a different project name.**
+**Please keep the "PatchWork" package name reserved for official releases.** If you want to release a fork, use a different package name.
+But please consider contributing to the reference repository instead.
+This is better than having an unknown number of different versions circulating around.

 ## License